jingconan/gtd-gdocs/README.md

  3. Click Blank Project.
  4. Paste the code in *build/compiled_script.js* to the window.
  5. Choose and *onOpen* function and click run in the toolbar.
- 6. You can click *GTD->insert task* to insert a task.
+ 6. You can click *GTD->Insert task* to insert a task.
  7. Type a short description of the task in the popup dialog.
 After clicking "okay", a table with the task description will be inserted under your cursor.
 By default the text in the table is red, and it is "Actionable".
 The task will also be displayed in the summary table in the beginning part of the document.
- 8. You can click *GTD->insert comment* to insert some context information related to this task.
+ 8. You can click *GTD->Insert comment* to insert some context information related to this task.
  9. Put your cursor in the table with short description of a task, and click *GTD->move to Waiting For* to mark as a 'Waiting For' task if you have done what you can do and waiting for something, e.g., you colleagues' review.
 The timestamp and the task description will turn yellow.
- 10. Click *GTD->Mark as Done* to mark as a 'Done' task if you are done with this task.
+ 10. Click *GTD->Mark task as->Done* to mark as a 'Done' task if you are done with this task.
 The timestamp and the task description will turn green.
- 11. You can also click *GTD->Mark as Actionable* to mark it as an 'Actionable' task again.
+ 11. You can also click *GTD->Mark task as->Actionable* to mark it as an 'Actionable' task again.
- 11. Click 'GTD->show sideBar* to open a sidebar that displays all tasks (it will be useful if your log becomes very log.
  12. Enjoy your trip!

 Sync to Google Tasks